bacvu21/bacvu21/README.md

 # 👋 Hi, I’m **Bac**

 ## 👀 About Me
 I’m a newbie in the world of **Embedded Systems**.
-Currently, I'm mastering the **STM32 MCU** and diving deep into the exciting world of hardware and software integration.
+Currently, I'm  diving deep into the exciting world of hardware and software integration.

 ## 🌱 My Learning Journey
 - 📚 **Currently Learning**: STM32 Microcontroller